myjoytou/YouCompleteMe/README.md

 diagnostics on one line, or where after fixing one diagnostic, another fix-it is available.

-Supported in filetypes: `c, cpp, objc, objcpp, cs`
+Supported in filetypes: `c, cpp, cuda, objc, objcpp, cs`

 #### The `RefactorRename <new name>` subcommand